 Poultry manure

 Poultry manure differs from other livestock manure because the TAN in poultry manure originates mainly from decomposed uric acid in the droppings.
 Hydrolysis of uric acid is slow and is affected by storage conditions, so the concentration of TAN is often more variable than for other manures (Kroodsma et al., 1988).
 The design of poultry houses and manure management affect transformation of uric acid and thus to a great extent NH3 emissions (Groot Koerkamp, 1994).
-Increase in excretion from broilers causes the emission to increase significantly over time so emission from broilers slaughtered after 30 d is much lower than if they are slaughtered after more than 30 days (Pereira 2017).
+Increase in excretion from broilers causes the emission to increase significantly over time so emission from broilers slaughtered after 30 d is much less than if they are slaughtered after more than 30 days (Pereira 2017).

 Table A1.9 Ammonia emission factors for buildings housing livestock as % of TAN excreted